Harry Crosby: Lifestyle

-In late 1928, they secured a 20-year lease on a medieval mill outside of Paris in Ermenonville, for living quarters, which they named "Le Moulin du Soleil" ("The Mill of the Sun").
+In late 1928, they secured a 20-year lease on a medieval mill outside of Paris in Ermenonville for living quarters, which they named Le Moulin du Soleil ("The Mill of the Sun").
 It had three old stone buildings, no electricity or telephone, and a single bathroom.
 The Crosbys added a racing course on which to play donkey polo and a small swimming pool.
 The millstream had slowed to a trickle.
 Inside the mill, Caresse converted the old washrooms and cellars into a large kitchen.
 The ground floor of the central mill tower served as a dining room, where guests sat on logs cut from the neighboring woods.
 The mill also contained a solid brass marine cannon that was rolled out for special guests, who were announced with a loud report.
 A whitewashed wall near the stairway served as a guest book.
 It was signed by many guests who included D. H. Lawrence, Douglas Fairbanks, the future George VI, and Eva Braun, Adolf Hitler's future wife.

 They hosted wild parties at the mill, including drunken polo on donkeys, and entertained famous guests such as Salvador Dalí.
 Henry wrote in his journal:

-Crosby would spend hours sunbathing naked atop the mill's turret.
-Contrary to fashion of the day, he would not wear a hat.
+Crosby spent hours sunbathing naked atop the mill's turret.
+Contrary to fashion of the day, he did not wear a hat.
 He often wore a black carnation in his lapel, and was known to color his finger- and toenails.
 Crosby once hired four horse-drawn carriages and raced them through the Paris streets.
-They would frequently drop in at Drosso where they would smoke opium.
+They frequently dropped in at Drosso where they smoked opium.

 Crosby experimented with photography and saw the medium as a viable art form before it was widely accepted as such.
 In 1929, he met Henri Cartier-Bresson in Le Bourget, where Cartier-Bresson's air squadron commandant had placed him under house arrest for hunting without a license.
 Crosby persuaded the officer to release Cartier-Bresson into his custody for a few days.
 The two men had an interest in photography, and Henry presented Henri with his first camera.
 They spent their time together taking and printing pictures at Crosby's home, Le Moulin du Soleil.
 Cartier-Bresson was attracted to Caresse and began a sexual relationship with her that lasted until 1931, two years after Harry's suicide.